 Business Excellence Awards 2021: Pompey girl and BBC reporter Anjana Gadgill announced as presenter

+Business Excellence Awards 2021: Pompey girl and BBC reporter Anjana Gadgil announced as presenter

 BBC news presenter Anjana Gadgil has been announced as the presenter for this year’s Business Excellence Awards.